tensorforce/tensorforce/README.rst

 Contributions are always welcome!
 We will use github issues to track development.
 We ask that contributions integrate within the general code style and architecture.
 For larger features it might be sensible to join our Gitter chat or drop us an email to coordinate development.
-The larger roadmap looks as follows:
+There is a very long list of features, algorithms and infrastructure that we want to add over time and we will prioritise this depending on our own research, community requests and contributions.
+The larger road-map looks as follows:

-1. Improve policy gradient internal state management and configurable policies
+1. More generic distributed/multi-threaded API
-2. Execution configuration that abstracts away TensorFlow device configurations
+2. Hybrid A3C/policy gradient algorithms - not clear yet which combination method will work best, but a number of papers showcasing different approaches have been accepted to ICLR 2017.
-3. Generic parallelisation/multi-threaded API
+3. A sub-task API.
+An important topic in current research is to decompose a larger tasks into a hierarchy of subtasks.
+Implementing this in an easily configurable way for end-users will not be trivial and it might us take some time to get it right.
-4. Hybrid A3C/policy gradient algorithms - not clear yet which combination method will work best, but a number of papers showcasing different approaches have been accepted to ICLR 2017.
+4. Transfer learning architectures (e.g. progressive neural networks, pathnet, ..).
 5. RL serving components.
 TensorFlow serving can serve trained models but is not suitable to manage RL lifecycles.